bjvickers/collection-pipeline-rest-scaffold/README.md

 ### Debug
 ```
-$ npm run start:debug
+$ npm run start:reload:debug
 ```
 Note that this is configured for remote debugging (for local debugging, change the IP address from 0.0.0.0 to 127.0.0.1).

-As with `start:basic`, auto-compilation and reload will occur on any changes made to the Typescript files.
+As with `start:reload`, auto-compilation and reload will occur on any changes made to the Typescript files.